Ganglet/DBMS-Project/README.md

-Below is an example of a comprehensive README.md file tailored to the project’s files and structure.
-You can adjust details (such as database configuration, screenshots, and further instructions) as needed.

----

 # Pharmacy Management System DBMS Project

 This project is a Database Management System (DBMS) application developed as part of an academic project by Angshuman, Zeeshan, and Rayyan.
 The system is designed to manage various aspects of a pharmacy’s operations—including inventory management, sales processing, prescription handling, and supplier administration.